vzeizer/Statistics-Udacity/README.md

 # Statistics Project

-This is part of the Udacity Nanodegree Data Science Foundations II, concerning one hands-on project that demonstrates Statistics knowledge applied to Data Science.
+This is part of the Udacity Nanodegree Data Science Foundations II, concerning a hands-on project that demonstrates Statistics knowledge applied to Data Science.

 # Installation